The Morse-Bott-Kirwan condition is local: Existence of infinitesimally minimizing submanifolds

+In the second lemma, we find an appropriate section of the bundle $E$ of Lemma~\ref{extend Hessian} whose zero-set will give us the desired submanifold $N$.

-\begin{Lemma} Let $U$ be a neighbourhood of $C$ and $E$ a subbundle of $TM|_U$, such that at each point $x$ of $C$ the subspace $E_x$ of $T_xM$ is maximal among subspaces on which $\Hess f|_x$ is negative definite.
+\begin{Lemma} \labell{exists section} Let $U$ be a neighbourhood of $C$ and $E$ a subbundle of $TW|_U$, such that at each point $x$ of $C$ the subspace $E_x$ of $T_xW$ is maximal among subspaces on which $\Hess f|_x$ is negative definite.

-Then, after possibly shrinking $U$ to a smaller neighbourhood of $C$, there exists a smooth section $h \colon\thinspace U \to E|_U$ that vanishes on $C$ and such that at each critical point $x \in C$ the restriction to $E|_x$ of the vertical differential of $h$ is the identity map on~$E_x$. \end{Lemma}
+Then, after possibly shrinking $U$ to a smaller neighbourhood of $C$, there exists a smooth section $h \colon\thinspace U \to E|_U$ that vanishes on $C$ and such that at each critical point $x \in C$ the restriction to $E_x$ of the vertical differential of $h$ is the identity map on~$E_x$, and $\Hess f|_x$ is positive semidefinite on $\ker(d_Vh|_x)$. \end{Lemma}